 Cost-benefit analysis (CBA) in health care provides real-world insights into effective resource allocation.
 These include:

 Vaccination programs offer significant economic benefits by reducing long-term treatment costs and preventing disease outbreaks.
+In evaluating these programs, the expected number of deaths avoided over a specific time period is a key metric for assessing mortality risk reductions.
+These benefits are often valued using the concept of statistical life, with Value of Statistical Life (VSL) estimates quantifying individuals’ willingness to pay for small risk changes.
 Preventive screenings, such as cancer screenings, illustrate how early detection minimizes expensive late-stage treatments.
 Emergency healthcare interventions also highlight CBA principles.
 For example, urgent care centers often provide cost-effective alternatives to emergency room visits, lowering health care costs while maintaining quality treatment.

 Tools and Frameworks for Conducting a CBA in Healthcare

 Conducting a cost-benefit analysis (CBA) in health care requires a variety of tools and standardized frameworks.
 Economic evaluation software like TreeAge Pro and WHO-CHOICE assist in analyzing costs and health interventions.
+Methods such as the human capital approach, which values productivity gains or life based on societal income, and individuals’ willingness to pay, which captures the preferences and income levels of different subpopulations, are commonly used to value health outcomes in CBA.
 Global health organizations, including the World Health Organisation and National Institute for Health and Care Excellence (NICE), provide guidelines for economic assessments.
 These methodologies ensure accurate benefit analysis, guiding policymakers in optimizing health care resources efficiently.

 Common Mistakes to Avoid in Healthcare CBA